densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 ---
-title: "Sakila Love Statistics"
+Title: "Sakila Love Statistics"
-description: "An overview of the love movie from the Sakila database"
+Description: "An overview of the love movie from the Sakila database"
 ---

 # Movie with word "love" Statistics